Proof Before Power

 Workflows trigger.

-Most organizations rely on logs, dashboards, and policy documents that were never structurally integrated with execution authority.
+Most organizations rely on logs, dashboards, and policy documents that were never structurally bound to execution authority.

-This paper defines the structural governance gap and presents a governance architecture designed to formalize authorization, escalation discipline, and capital posture controls before execution occurs.
+This paper defines the structural governance gap and presents a verification-first architecture designed to formalize authorization, escalation discipline, and capital governance before execution occurs.

 This is governance architecture — not monitoring, not compliance outsourcing, and not deployment consulting.